project-alchemist/Alchemist/readme.md

 In the config.sh file:
 * change SYSTEM to the system you are working on;
-* set ALCHEMIST_PATH, ELEMENTAL_PATH, and SPDLOG_PATH to the appropriate paths.
+* set ALCHEMIST_PATH and ELEMENTAL_PATH to the appropriate paths.

 It may also be a good idea to add the above paths to the bash profile.